alpacahq/alpaca-docs/content/api-references/market-data-api/crypto-pricing-data/realtime.md

 ```
 You can also omit either one of them (`trades`,`quotes` or `bars`) if you don't want to subscribe to any symbols in that category but be sure to include at least one of the three.

-To subscribe to multiple exchanges' datafeed use `exchanges` parameter with comma seaparated delisting.
+To subscribe to multiple exchanges' datafeeds, use `exchanges` parameter with comma separated listing.
 Example `wss://stream.data.alpaca.markets/v1beta1/crypto?exchanges=ERSX,FTXU`